Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 These days, it’s hard to find a hiker’s pack that isn’t filled with outdoor tech gadgets.
 From rechargeable headlamps to smartphones and GPS devices, tech gear brings some home-like comfort to the great outdoors and is indispensable in case of emergencies.

 But keeping all that fancy tech stuff powered up in the backcountry is going to require a portable power source.
 To help you choose the best one for you, we’ve tried and tested many of the most popular power banks out there to come up with this list of our favorite adventure-ready portable chargers.
+We also cover how to decide which charger is best for you.

 At a Glance: Quick Recommendations